Plan a Conditional Access deployment

 Access token issuance

-IF user is in Group 1, THEN force MFA to access App 1.
+IF user is in finance team, THEN force MFA to access their payroll app.

 Follow best practices

-The Conditional Access framework provides you with a great configuration flexibility.
+Conditional Access provides you with great configuration flexibility.
 However, great flexibility also means you should carefully review each configuration policy before releasing it to avoid undesirable results.

 Apply Conditional Access policies to every app

 Be very careful in using block and all apps in a single policy.
-This could lock admins out of the Azure Administration Portal, and exclusions cannot be configured for important end-points such as Microsoft Graph.
+This could lock admins out of the Azure portal, and exclusions cannot be configured for important endpoints such as Microsoft Graph.

 Minimize the number of Conditional Access policies

-Creating a policy for each app isn't efficient and leads to complex administration.
-There can be a maximum of 195 Conditional Access in each Azure AD tenant.
-We recommend that you analyze your apps and group them into policies that have the same access requirements.
-For example, if all Microsoft 365 apps or all HR apps have the same requirements for the same users, create a single policy and include all of these apps instead of adding a policy for each app.
+Creating a policy for each app isn’t efficient and leads to difficult administration.
+Conditional Access will only apply to the first 195 policies per user.
+We recommend that you analyze your apps and group them into applications that have the same resource requirements for the same users.
+For example, if all Microsoft 365 apps or all HR apps have the same requirements for the same users, create a single policy and include all the apps to which it applies.

 Set up report-only mode